cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 * [Protobuf](../2-main-concepts/protobuf.md)
 * [BaseApp](../2-main-concepts/base-app.md)

-You can follow a hands-on exercise for Starport in the sections that follow this introduction.
+You can follow a hands-on exercise for Ignite CLI in the sections that follow this introduction.

 </HighlightBox>

 The Cosmos SDK provides the building blocks for a complete Tendermint blockchain, which implements the Inter-Blockchain Communication Protocol (IBC).
 The _BaseApp_ of the Cosmos SDK assembles these building blocks and provides a fully-running blockchain.
 All there is left to do for the specific blockchain application is to create specific modules and integrate them with BaseApp to make the application _your own_.

-Starport assists with scaffolding modules and integrating them with BaseApp.
-Starport is a command-line tool that writes code files and updates them when instructed to do so.
+Ignite CLI assists with scaffolding modules and integrating them with BaseApp.
+Ignite CLI is a command-line tool that writes code files and updates them when instructed to do so.
 If you come from an _on Rails_ world, the concept will look familiar to you.

-On top of that Starport will handle some compilation, run a local blockchain node, and help you with other tasks.
+On top of that Ignite CLI will handle some compilation, run a local blockchain node, and help you with other tasks.

 <YoutubePlayer videoId="pFAM6mkKoTA"/>